 - Resource Group: Default Resource Group is selected.

 - On the Confirm Order page, select I have read and agree to Server Load Balancer Agreement of Service, and click Activate Now.

 You can resolve your domain names to the public IP address of the CLB instance.
+This way, your CLB instance can provide services over the Internet.
 For more information, see Resolve a domain name.